Star Citizen: Funding

-Crowdsourcing
+Crowdfunding and early access sales

 The developers of Star Citizen began crowdfunding in 2012, on their own website and Kickstarter.
 Funding quickly surpassed initial target goals and subsequently additional stretch goals have been added to the funding campaign, most promising more or expanded content at release.

 At initial pledge campaign end, the total pledge amount was above all goals initially set by Cloud Imperium Games and reached US$6.2 million.
 In mid-2013, with US$15 million raised in less than a year, Star Citizen became the "most-funded crowdfunding project anywhere".
 In 2014, Guinness World Records listed the sum of US$39,680,576 pledged on Star Citizen's website as the "largest single amount ever raised via crowdsourcing".
 During the 2014 Gamescom event on August 15, Chris Roberts announced the crowdfunding campaign had surpassed US$50 million.
 On May 19, 2017, crowdfunding surpassed $150 million.
 In addition to crowdfunding, funding for the game's development has continued through a variety of in-game transactions and subscriptions.

 In January 2017, when asked about the financial situation of Star Citizen, Chris Roberts said: "I’m not worried, because even if no money came in, we would have sufficient funds to complete Squadron 42.
 The revenue from this could in-turn be used for the completion of Star Citizen."
 For contributing to the project's funding, backers receive virtual rewards in the form of tiered pledge packages, which include a spaceship and credits to buy additional equipment and to cover initial costs in the virtual economy, like fuel and rental fees, but according to the developers, players will be able to earn all backer rewards in the game itself, with the exception of certain cosmetic items and Lifetime Insurance (LTI), without having to spend additional money.

-Funding from backers exceeded $300 million in June 2020, surpassed $400 million in November 2021, and $500 million in September 2022.
-The current number of backers is unknown, as it does not equal the advertised counter 'Star Citizens'.
+Crowdfunding from backers exceeded US$170 million by December 2017 when Star Citizen released in early access.
+Since then, the developer has not stated a clear split of crowdfund based revenues and straight early access sales so the total crowdfund figure is unclear.
+Combined regular sales from early access and original crowdfunding total exceeded $300 million in June 2020, surpassed $400 million in November 2021, and $500 million in September 2022.
+The current number of paying players is unknown, as it does not equal the advertised counter 'Star Citizens'.